SPKB24/Simple-Recipe/README.md

 ### First Milestone (Sun Apr 9)
 Which portion of the work will be completed (and committed to Github) by this day?
+- Basic functionality.
+- - Our hope is to allow the user to enter food items and have a recipe displayed.

 ### Second Milestone (Sun Apr 16)
 Which portion of the work will be completed (and committed to Github) by this day?
+- UI work
+- -Basically our goal is to finish up the UI and make it look pretty.
+Along with this, we hope to finish up any other remaining tasks.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-What additionally will be completed before the public presentation?
+-

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

 Please use Github properly: each individual must make the edits to this file representing their own section of work.

+- Mike Zurawski
+- -Basic UI work
+- -Parsing JSON

 **Additional instructions for teams of three:**
 * Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).